 “For too many people, blockchain is a solution looking for a problem.
 Happiness Index on Blockchain highlights how Avaya has transformed its unified communications and contact center platforms to integrate emerging disruptive technology trends into the customer experience with agility and speed,” said Laurent at GITEX.

 “Marrying enormous volumes of historical and real-time data to understand customer satisfaction is a huge challenge for our customers.By applying blockchain, data analytics and artificial intelligence on different data profiles and sources, we have built a globally unique solution that allows large organizations to measure and manage sentiment for every single one of their customers, as it happens.”

-So it sounds as if Avaya is leveraging not only blockchain, but AI and some intense data analytics as well to create a truly intelligent system which will measure and even manage just about every single interaction the organization has with its customers.
-This technology allows companies and even government organizations to securely collect and integrate data from ,multiple sources, including contact centers, emails, social media accounts, as well as web and chat platforms.
+So it sounds as if Avaya is leveraging not only blockchain, but AI and some intense data analytics as well to create a truly intelligent system that will measure and even manage just about every single interaction the organization has with its customers.
+This technology allows companies and even government organizations to securely collect and integrate data from multiple sources including contact centers, emails, social media accounts, as well as web and chat platforms.

 The idea is organizations and companies have intense, massive volumes of big data about customers and clients, and this data can offer deep actionable insight into every single interaction they have.

 But the problem is taking hold of this data in a meaningful and manageable way.
 Avaya explained that by “selectively filtering offline data and monitoring real-time data sources, organizations can dynamically measure customer satisfaction levels and transform experiences to meet their satisfaction level objectives.”

 Avaya is taking blockchain from a conceptual technology to an actual, incredibly useful tool to revolutionize the way businesses harness, manage and analyze data.

 The Future Looks Promising